|

 McGaffey, Kenneth, "The New Walthall," Motion Picture, May 1919, pp.32-34, 101.
 Long Lane's Turning-era article that explains Mrs. Walthall's role in helping Henry find his niche in his acting career (taking over "business complications" and other unpleasantness).
 Mentions Walthall's dislike of ministers (because mother Walthall once sent a goose the young Henry shot to the local clergyman) and Henry's younger brother Junius who was in the hospital in France due to shrapnel wounds he suffered in the Great War (he survived and earned the purple heart).
 Includes five photos of Walthall including one with his wife.

 Gaddis, Pearl, "He Isn't The Little Colonel Anymore," Motion Picture Magazine, September 1921, pp. 38-9, 88.
-A Very nice article on how Walthall wants to move beyond the Little Col. image.
+A very nice article on how Walthall wants to move beyond the Little Col. image.
 Includes a few quotes from the man himself (always nice to read in these articles).
 Gaddis describes Walthall as having a keen sense of humor and a well-balanced, wholesome life with his wife (curiously, no mention of his daughter).
 No juicy rumors here (oh well).
 This article also includes 5 awesome pics!

 Wright, J. C., "Answering the Call," Classic, November 1922, pp. 66, 81.
 Wright conducts an interview with Walthall and includes a few quotes.
 Walthall discusses his need to heed the call of the "footlights" (theatre) as well as his love of nature and fishing, "I well remember when a sixteen pound muskalonge nearly won...".
 Article includes two beautiful photos (see the biography page for one of them).